 Coral reefs ecosystems worldwide are under great pressure from global and local stressors such as climate change, overfishing and water-pollution.
 More recently, scientists in Hawaii detected an insidious killer on the reef: sunscreen pollution.
 97% of sunscreens on the market contain chemicals that are toxic to coral reefs, even at small concentrations.
 These products typically include a combination of two to six of the following active ingredients: oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate.

 The solution to this threat is simple: make the switch.
-A good reef-friendly sunscreen should at least exclude chemical UV-filters (oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate).
+A good reef friendly sunscreen should at least exclude chemical UV-filters (oxybenzone, avobenzone, octisalate, octocrylene, homosalate and octinoxate).
 Always check the label and prefer brands that exclusively use physical filters such as zinc oxide and titanium dioxide.
 Sometimes, the best way to protect your skin while limiting the wash-off of chemicals into the ocean is to seek shade and wear UV-protective clothing.

 5. The best long-term value for money

-A good reef-friendly sunscreen shouldn’t include water or synthetic fillers, meaning that for the same volume of sunscreen, your tube will last you longer and work better at protecting your skin (as there no dilution of SPF actives).
-For this reason, most reef-safe sunscreens feel thicker than mainstream SPF lotions (most brands heavily dilute with water).
+A good reef friendly sunscreen shouldn’t include water or synthetic fillers, meaning that for the same volume of sunscreen, your tube will last you longer and work better at protecting your skin (as there no dilution of SPF actives).
+For this reason, most reef safe sunscreens feel thicker than mainstream SPF lotions (most brands heavily dilute with water).
 A little goes a long way!

 Choosing a quality sunscreen is also an investment for long-term skin-health, as they are free of harsh chemicals that can have multiple side effects on skin function and pH.
 Plus, applying broad-spectrum sunscreen daily is recognised as the #1 anti-ageing routine by dermatologists and significantly reduces your chances of developing skin cancer.

 Finally, making the switch to reef friendly sunscreens is an investment in the future of fragile marine ecosystems, important to protect for their beauty, the biodiversity they harvest and the countless goods and services they provide to billions of human livelihoods (tourism, fishing, coastal protection, pharmacy, etc.)